-We have established a nomination committee on April 25, 2012 with effect from the [•], with written terms of reference in compliance with [•].
+We have established a nomination committee on April 25, 2012 with effect from the Listing, with written terms of reference in compliance with paragraph A4 of the Code on Corporate Governance Practices as set out in Appendix 14 of the Listing Rules.
 The primary functions of the nomination committee are to formulate nomination policies for consideration of our Board, implement the nomination policies laid down by our Board, and make recommendations to our Board to fill vacancies on the same.